 1. Advent is the start of the (Western) Christian year, and begins on the fourth Sunday before Christmas.
 The word comes from the Latin word adventus—a translation of the Greek word parousia, which means, “coming.”
 The season of Advent encourages the church to look back and remember the birth of Christ, while looking forward in anticipation to the second coming of Jesus.

-4. The liturgical color for Advent in the Western church is purple, while in the Eastern church it is red.
+5. The liturgical color for Advent in the Western church is purple, while in the Eastern church it is red.
 The Eastern Orthodox church observes a more solemn Advent season called Feast of the Nativity (or Saint Philipp’s Fast), beginning 40 days before Christmas.
-Its emphasis on fasting—with the exception of feast days—makes it closer to Lent in its mood.
+Its emphasis on fasting—with the exception of feast days—resembles the mood and posture of Lent.

-5. Few traditional hymns are oriented around Advent themes.
+6. Few traditional hymns are oriented around Advent themes.
 Some of them include: “O Come, O Come Emmanuel”; “Come Thou Long-Expected Jesus”; “Let All Mortal Flesh Keep Silence”; “Joy to the World.”
-Find a more complete Advent playlist here.
+(Discover psalms that can sung during Advent here; Find a more complete Advent playlist here)

 7. The beloved Advent calendars can be found in several remarkable, pop-culture editions: Lego Advent Calendar; The President Obama White House Advent Calendar; Hubble Space Telescope Advent Calendar; The Hellbrunn Palace in Austria; Peanuts Advent Calendar.